-PROBLEM WITH TURNING ON THE MACHINE After turning on the unit the fan is not working, digital meter is working.
+PROBLEM WITH TURNING ON THE MACHINE After turning on the unit the fan is not wor- king, digital meter is working.
 The unit does not weld.
 Incorrectly connected power.
 Switching on voltage control system.
 Unstable supply voltage.
 Too thin power cords or incorrectly connected power cables.
 Incorrectly turned on power switch.
 Switching on control system overvoltage.
-Luźne połączenia na włączniku ON/OFF.
-After turning ON the switch the device does not correspond Poorly connected to the supply voltage.
-Failure of power switch

-TIC MELDING DOOD FAC TIG WELDING PROBLEMS The problem with TIG arc ignition (HF and no HF).
+Failure of power switch.
+After turning ON the switch the device does Poorly connected to the supply voltage. not correspond Failure of power switch TIG WELDING PROBLEMS The problem with TIG arc ignition (HF and no Poorly connected TIG torch.
+Return cable poorly connected or not connected.
+HF).
 There is a spark when HF works.
-Poorly connected TIG torch.
-Return cable poorly connected or not connected. in j.
-There is a spark when he works.
 Damaged current cable of TIG torch.
+The washing with TIC are inviting (III and a Damaged microswitch.
 The problem with TIG arc ignition (HF and no HF).
 There is no spark when HF works.
-Damaged microswitch.
 Control plug is not connected.
 Problems with control plug.
-The problem with TIG arc ignition (strikes only by friction).
-There is no spark when HF works.
-HF board is broken.
-Device is damaged No gas flow.
-Closed valve in the gas cylinder, a closed valve in the gas pressure regulator.
+No gas flow Closed valve in the gas cylinder, a closed valve in the gas pressure regulator.
 Clogged gas hoses leading the gas to the device.
 Electromagnetic valve is damaged.
 After switching on the device gas flows all the time.
 Electromagnetic valve is damaged.
-The problem of obtaining adequate weld penetration.
-Too low welding current.
-Improper welding parameters Poor quality of weld.
-Too little flow of the shielding gas or its quality is inadequate.
+The problem of obtaining adequate weld penetration Too low welding current.
+Improper welding parameters Poor quality of weld Too little flow of the shielding gas or its quality is inadequate.
 Excessively worn of tungsten electrode MMA WELDING PROBLEMS Arc ignition problem.
 Incorrect connection of return cable or there is no connection of return cable.
-J .
 Too low welding current.

 Excessive spatter welding.
 The problem with the arc ignition.
 Incorrect welding polarity.
+Instable arc, excessive spatter welding, poor weld quality - MMA.
 Incorrect welding polarity.
-Unstable arc, excessive spatter welding, poor weld quality - MMA.
-Electrode is damp or incorrectly heated weld quality - Mina.
-Unstable voltage in No load voltage equals 0V Damaged device OTHERS The warning light came on.
+Electrode is damp or incorrectly heated Unstable voltage in No load voltage equals 0V Damaged device OTHERS The warning light came on.
 The overheating protection was switched on.
 Too much welding current.
 Exceeded operation cycle.
 Voltage too high in the mains.
 The warning light on the functional front Too much power voltage drop panel came on Too many devices connected at one time to the network.